What is a CDN (Content Delivery Network)?

 With this brief introduction to CDNs and their benefits, let's now take a look at what you can benefit from Comodo's Secure Content Delivery Network (CDN).
 This CDN is part of Comodo's web security called cWatch: a Managed Security Service for websites and web applications that incorporate a Web Application Firewall (WAF) provisioned over a Secure Content Delivery Network (CDN).
 It is a wholly managed solution from a 24x7x365 staffed Cyber Security Operation Center (CSOC) of certified security analysts and is powered by a Security Information and Event Management (SIEM) capable of leveraging data from more than 85 million endpoints in order to detect and mitigate threats even before they occur.
 This cWatch web security tool also provides malware detection scanning, preventive methods and removal services that enable organizations to adopt a proactive approach to safeguard their business and brand reputation from infections and attacks. cWatch also offers vulnerability scanning to provide online merchants, businesses, and other service providers handling credit cards online with an automated and simple way to stay compliant with the Payment Card Industry Data Security Standard (PCI DSS).

-Security: This CDN from Comodo is considered to be the only web service platform built on security, with a secure machine learning core that aggregates, examines and syndicates real-time threat data both to and from each of its secure services.
+Security: This CDN from Comodo is considered to be the only web service platform built on security, with a secure machine learning core that aggregates, examines, and syndicates real-time threat data both to and from each of its security services.

 Faster speeds: Website data is copied to 29 locations all over the world to guarantee that data has shorter distances to reach a customer no matter where they are and provide a faster experience.
 For instance, a person based in Europe will load data from a CDN node based in Europe, even if the website is hosted on a server in the USA.